sul-cidr/mime-dh2025-slides/slides.md

 In film studies, there is a somewhat dated theory, called auteur theory which provides a framework for understanding a director's unique imprint on their work.
 Film directors have a range of tools at their disposal – camera angles, editing techniques, lighting choices – that make their stylistic signatures more readily apparent.
 In theater, however, the director's expressive capabilities are more constrained, and their contribution can be more elusive to pin down.
 In the theater, a director is constrained more by the physical space that they’re staging in, and the fact that their work happens in real-time, by live actors,who mediate the director’s staging.

 This is where the computational analysis of pose in theater becomes interesting.
 By leveraging technologies like pose estimation and action recognition, we can begin to quantify aspects of theatrical performance that were previously left to subjective interpretation.
 We can analyze not just individual poses, but patterns of movement, spatial relationships between performers, and even the rhythm and flow of a production.
-Moreover, we can, use pose analysis to distinguish between the work of different directors, regardless of the actors, performance text, or designer.
+Moreover, we can use pose analysis to distinguish between the work of different directors, regardless of the actors, performance text, or designer.
 In this way, we can get closer to understanding the specific contributions that a director provides.
 This is important because a director’s work is often occluded, sometimes not even mentioned within theater reviews, and most importantly, by several funding agencies considered, not “generative artform, but rather an interpretative artform” and thus not worthy of funding.

 Moreover by combining the insights of traditional theater scholarship with the analytical power of computational methods, we can begin to develop a more comprehensive understanding of pose in theater.
 We can use data to support and enhance our qualitative analyses, and we can use our human understanding of theatrical context to guide our interpretation of the data.

+I'm going to hand it over to Peter to talk about the methodology that we used.

 ---